SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_integrate_RabbitMQ_with_DataMiner.md

 You can monitor a RabbitMQ Node using its HTTP API.
 The API exposes extensive information about the configuration of the system as well as real-time metrics such as the rate of messages arriving in a queue.

-Using the built-in HTTP communication of DataMiner, you can easily create a driver monitoring a simple RabbitMQ system.
-For instance, here is a screenshot of driver listing all the exchanges, queues, bindings, and consumers present in the node:
+Using the built-in HTTP communication of DataMiner, you can easily create a protocol monitoring a simple RabbitMQ system.
+For instance, here is a screenshot of protocol listing all the exchanges, queues, bindings, and consumers present in the node:

 ![RabbitMQ node](~/develop/images/rabbitmq2-1024x779.png)